Atopic Dermatitis Market Size and Share

 Key Report Takeaways

-• By distribution channel, retail pharmacies accounted for 48.7% of global sales in 2024; online pharmacies and tele-dermatology platforms are advancing at a 13.7% CAGR through 2030.
+• By distribution channel, retail pharmacies accounted for 48.70% of the atopic dermatitis market size in 2025, while online pharmacies and tele-dermatology platforms are projected to scale at a 11.60% CAGR from 2025 to 2031.

 Segment Analysis